-Our limited operating history may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
+Our limited operating history as a commercial company may make it difficult for you to evaluate the success of our business to date and to assess our future viability.

 We are an early-stage commercial company.
-Our operations to date have been limited to organizing and staffing our company, acquiring rights to intellectual property, business planning, raising capital, developing INVELTYS and our product candidates, including KPI-121 0.25%, and engaging in activities to prepare for the commercial launch of, and commercializing, INVELTYS.
-We only recently launched INVELTYS and are still in the process of executing our commercial launch plan, have no history of commercializing products, and, to date, have not generated significant revenue from the sale of INVELTYS.
-Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
+Our operations to date have been limited to organizing and staffing our company, acquiring rights to intellectual property, business planning, raising capital, developing INVELTYS and our product candidates, including EYSUVIS, and preparing for and commercially launching INVELTYS.
+We are in the early stages of the process of transitioning from a company solely with a research and development focus to a company engaging in commercial activities.
+We may not be successful in such a transition.
+We only launched INVELTYS in January 2019 and are still in the process of executing our commercial launch plan, have no history of commercializing products, and, to date, have generated limited revenue from the sale of INVELTYS.
+In addition, our commercial operations and INVELTYS sales are being negatively impacted by the current pandemic health event resulting from the novel coronavirus (COVID-19) and its collateral consequences.
+Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating and commercialization history.